-in thin source foils in a cylindrical shape aimed at Majorana nature of neutrino.
+\begin{tasks}[counter-format={(tsk[r])}, label-align=centre, label-offset={1mm}, label-width={6mm}](2) \task \textbf{Location:} Modane Underground Lab, Fr\'{e}jus Road Tunnel, France \task \textbf{Period:} Feb, 2003-Jan, 2011 \task \textbf{Type:} ${\nu}_{e}$ \task \textbf{Detection Technique:} Calorimeter \end{tasks} NEMO-3\cite{pahlka2012nemo} is a tracking calorimeter hosting several double-beta decaying isotopes in thin source foils in a cylindrical shape aimed at studying Majorana nature of neutrino.
 The experiment is devoted purely to the study of double beta-decay($\beta\beta$) processes.
-It is located under a rock burden of of 4800 metre water equivalent (m.w.e).
-The decay isotopes ued are 6.91 kg of ${^{100}}Mo$, 0.93 kg of ${^{82}}Se$, smaller amounts of ${^{96}}Zr$, ${^{116}}Cd$,${^{130}}Te$ and ${^{150}}Nd$ and 6.99g of ${^{48}}Ca$.
-The goal of the experiment is to search for neutrinoless double beta decay ($0\nu\beta\beta$) witha half-life sensitivity of $10^{25}$ years\cite{arnold2016measurement}.
-The detector is capable of identifying positrons, alphas and gammas.\\Electrons from the decayinf isotopes pass through 50cm wide wire chambers on each of the source foils containing in total 6180 geiger cells operating in a gas mixture comprising He with 4\% ethanol quencher, 1\% argon and 0.15\% water vapour.
+It is located under a rock burden of 4800 metre water equivalent (m.w.e).
+The decay isotopes used are 6.91 kg of ${^{100}}Mo$, 0.93 kg of ${^{82}}Se$, smaller amounts of ${^{96}}Zr$, ${^{116}}Cd$,${^{130}}Te$ and ${^{150}}Nd$ and 6.99g of ${^{48}}Ca$.
+The goal of the experiment was to search for neutrinoless double beta decay ($0\nu\beta\beta$) with a half-life sensitivity of $10^{25}$ years\cite{arnold2016measurement}.
+The detector is capable of identifying positrons, alphas and gammas.\\Electrons from the decaying isotopes pass through 50cm wide wire chambers on each of the source foils containing in total 6180 geiger cells operating in a gas mixture comprising He with 4\% ethanol quencher, 1\% argon and 0.15\% water vapour.
 Surrounding the tracker, there is a calorimeter of 1940 plastic scintillators coupled to low radioactivity PMTs.
 The equations involved in the detection mechanism are:

 NEMO-3 experiment has made the most precise measurements of the neutrino double beta decay ($2\nu\beta\beta$) half life for all the seven isotopes\cite{saakyan2013two}.
 However, after 34.7kg-years exposure, no evidence for the $0\nu\beta\beta$ is observed.
-After considering the statistical and syystematic uncertainities, the result\cite{gomez2016latest,waters2017latest} can give a limit to the half-life for the light majorana neutrino mechanism of
+After considering the statistical and systematic uncertainities, the result\cite{gomez2016latest,waters2017latest} can give a limit to the half-life for the light majorana neutrino mechanism of

 The NEMO-3 experiment also investigated the ${^{48}}Ca$ isotope in the $2\nu\beta\beta$ mode.
 With an exposure for 5.25 years, the half-life for the standard model $2\nu\beta\beta$ mode is measured as and is consistent with previous experimental measurement and has significantly smaller uncertainities.
 No signal has been found and the lower limit on half-life\cite{arnold2016measurement} has been set as